Hello everyone! Welcome to my new video.

 access to additional services or information.
 On the web browser, Add the port number after

-in your web browser's URL bar, followed by a colon.
+the target's IP address in your web browser's URL bar, followed by a colon.

-Upon accessing the web server, you will be prompted to enter a username and password to log in to Webmin .
+prompted to enter a username and password to log in to Webmin.

-Webmin is a free, open-source, web-based control panel for managing Unix-like systems.
-It allows users to configure operating system internals and control open-source applications through a web browser interface.
+free, open-source, web-based control panel for managing Unix-like systems.
+It

-The Webmin login panel appears to be an old or outdated version, which could be a security risk.
-To check for vulnerabilities, we can use Nmap's scripting engine.
+or outdated version, which could be a security risk.
+To check for

-scan with the
+Running a Nmap scan with the http-vuln-*

-script reveals a potential vulnerability (
+script reveals a potential vulnerability (CVE-2006-3392) in Webmin on port

 10000.
 This vulnerability allows unauthorized file disclosure on the target